 Of all issues that must be addressed in a Long Island divorce, child custody is generally one of the most hotly contested.
 Because custody is a legal matter that is also so emotionally involved, it is important to make sure all of your bases are covered.
 This is why you should consider working with a lawyer who can help represent your interests and assist you in seeking a custody arrangement that suits you and your child's needs.

-As a Long Island child custody lawyer with more than a decade of experience in this field, I understand how to approach these issues with dedicated legal representation and the personalized service that my clients need, and I believe that they deserve.
+As a Long Island child custody lawyer with nearly two decades of experience in this field, I understand how to approach these issues with dedicated legal representation and the personalized service that my clients need, and I believe that they deserve.
 I understand that this is an important issue that will directly affect you and your children for years to come, and that is why I am committed to helping you reach the outcome that's best for you and your family.

 Types of Child Custody

 When dealing with a child custody case, it is important to be aware of the different types of custody which are available to you.
 This could help you determine what the best option is for you and your family.
 In joint custody arrangements, both parents have equal rights and responsibilities regarding their child.
 The child may live with both parents for equal amounts of time and both parents are able to contribute to the decisions regarding the upbringing of the child.
 When seeking to determine a child custody arrangement, it is also important to remember that

 legal custody and

 physical custody are very different.
 Legal custody refers to the parent's right to make decisions regarding the child's education, healthcare, religious involvement, and more.
 If legal custody is shared between the parents, they will both have a say in these decisions.
 Physical custody refers to which parent the child lives with.
 This can either be solely belonging to one parent or shared.

 How is child custody determined in Long Island?